 This build can currently scale into a character that can reasonably do all endgame content utilizing easy to get gear, reliable scaling, and large amounts of safety.
 Because of this, the build is also SSF friendly due to the adaptable options to prioritize defenses over raw damage.
 If you would like to do this build in a HC environment, some auras need to be dropped for Determination until you can sustain ~20k armor on your own.

 This build is comprehensive and breaks down nearly every aspect of the build including mechanic breakdowns, upgrade options, crafting steps to make your own endgame gear, alternative options to make this build your own, examples of gear that you should be aiming for, and video demonstrations of endgame content.

-This build is now designed for Slayer, as the overleech, 20% culling strike, and aoe gains during maps are a very nice quality of life to make your mapping speedy and fun.
-Gladiator is a more defensive option at the cost of ~10% damage, but it is much comfier compared to Slayer.
+This build is designed for Slayer, as the overleech, 20% culling strike, and aoe gains during maps are a very nice quality of life to make your mapping speedy and fun.
+Gladiator is a more defensive option at the cost of ~10% damage, but it is much comfier compared to Slayer due to the bleed pops as well as the extra wiggle room when it comes to defenses.
 Although you can do Champion with this build as well, I would not recommend it as it feels clunky and slow.